gleich/resin/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Thank you for your contribution to project_name!
+Thank you for your contribution to stabit!
 -->